-Regulation 9 describes who is a third party and what are a third party's election expenses in relation to an election.
-A third party is a person or 2 or more persons who are neither candidates in the election for which they are incurring expenses nor acting with the express or implied consent of a candidate (in which event, the expenditure would be that of the candidate, by virtue of Regulation 3) and who campaign in favour of or against candidates in the election.
+Article 9 describes who, in relation to an election, is a third party, and what are a third party's election expenses.
+A third party is a person who is not a candidate in the election for which he or she is incurring expenses nor acting with the express or implied consent of a candidate (in which event, the expenditure would be that of the candidate, by virtue of Article 3) and who campaigns in favour of or against candidates in the election.
+A third party may comprise 2 or more persons acting together, none of whom is a candidate or acting with the express or implied consent of a candidate.
 The existence of a third party consisting of 2 or more persons is identified by the fact that the persons act together, whether by incurring expenses for which they are jointly liable, or by incurring expenses separately, but co-ordinating their election expenditure for a shared purpose.

-Regulation 10 imposes a limit on a third party's election expenses that is one half of the amount that would be allowed to a candidate in that election.
+Article 10 imposes a limit on a third party's election expenses that is one half of the amount that would be allowed to a candidate in that election.
 There is a second, overall limit on the amount that a third party can spend, in one year, in campaigns in the ordinary elections (that is, the single election for Senators, the 12 elections for Connétables and the 29 elections for Deputies).
 The overall limit for the year is one half of the amount that may be spent by a candidate for election as a Senator.

-Regulation 11 prevents a third party keeping an anonymous donation and equates to Regulation 5.
+Article 11 prevents a third party keeping an anonymous donation and equates to Article 5.

-Regulation 12 is the requirement for a third party to make a declaration following an election.
-The time limits, forms to be used and obligation to make a subsequent declaration of any variations or additions are the same as those in Regulation 6.
-However, a third party is not required to make a declaration if its spending in relation to an election is less than £550 (increased from £500 in the 2008 Regulations).
-Also, the declaration by a third party must be signed by each person who is part of it.
+Article 12 is the requirement for a third party to make a declaration following an election.
+The time limits, forms to be used and obligation to make a subsequent declaration of any variations or additions are the same as those in Article 6.
+However, a third party is not required to make a declaration if its spending in relation to an election is less than £600.
+Also, the declaration by a third party must be signed.
+If the third party is a group of people, the declaration must be signed by each of them.